nextflow-io/nextflow/docs/cli.rst

 **Description**

-Print the usage help for a command
+Print the top-level help or specific help for a command.

 **Usage**